"If God exists, I hope he has a good excuse."

 If your faith can move mountains, then it ought to be able to withstand criticism.

 I trust my senses to confirm reality based on their continued reliability in producing effective results.
 If you want to know whether or not a cigarette lighter works, you pick it up and use it.
 Using my reasoning to confirm my reasoning is not circular; it is a practical necessity.
 I have no reason to believe that I am wrong, but I cannot say that it is impossible for me to be wrong.
-We live our lives by inference and induction.
+We live our lives by inference and induction (and DEMONSTRATIONS and EVIDENCE).

-[Re: hard solipsism] I am stuck with the reality that I'm currently experiencing (apparently along with everybody else) until somebody offers me a way out, and I will not arrogantly assert that all of you people are figments of my imagination.
+[Re: hard solipsism/"The Matrix"] I am stuck with the reality that I'm currently experiencing (apparently along with everybody else), and until somebody offers me a way out, and I will not arrogantly assert that all of you people are figments of my imagination.

 I admit that I cannot be absolutely certain about anything.
 I cannot even be absolutely certain that I cannot be absolutely certain.
 We have to begin with certain presuppositions which appear to be true, namely that existence exists, even though it may not be the ultimate existence; that reason is reliable; and that our experience of reality is reliable - since we can't tell when it's not, as in the experience of optical illusions, magic tricks, hallucinations, and waking up from vivid dreams.